TayloredSuites/TwitterReport/README.md

 1. Tidiness issues : The issues are based on [tidiness principles](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).
 In my dataset, I dealt with melting the 'doggo', 'floofer', 'puppo', and 'pupper' columns of the [twitter-enhanced-csv.csv](https://github.com/TayloredSuites/TwitterReport/blob/main/twitter_archive_enhanced.csv) file,  and merging the all three datasets ([twitter-enhanced-csv.csv](https://github.com/TayloredSuites/TwitterReport/blob/main/twitter_archive_enhanced.csv) , [tweets_json](https://github.com/TayloredSuites/TwitterReport/blob/main/tweets_json.txt) which is the API JSON text file , and the [image_predictions.tsv](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv) for the image predictions) into one DataFrame.
 2. Quality issues :
 i.
-There were some rows that do not fulfill the no retweet condition. ii.
-Changing the data type of several columns: timestamp datatype, 'rating_numerator' and 'rating_denominator' columns to float64 datatype, tweet_id to string (object) and not an integer, retweet_count and favorite_count  to int. iii. 'rating_numerator' column of the enhanced table had a maximum value of 1776.
+There were some rows that do not fulfill the no retweet condition.

+ii.
+Changing the data type of several columns: timestamp datatype, 'rating_numerator' and 'rating_denominator' columns to float64 datatype, tweet_id to string (object) and not an integer, retweet_count and favorite_count  to int.

+iii. 'rating_numerator' column of the enhanced table had a maximum value of 1776.
 It is an outlier.
+[Why?](http://knowyourmeme.com/memes/theyre-good-dogs-brent)

-[Why?](http://knowyourmeme.com/memes/theyre-good-dogs-brent) iv. 'rating_denominator' column of the enhanced table has a maximum value of 170.
-It is impossible
+iv. 'rating_denominator' column of the enhanced table has a maximum value of 170.
+It is impossible.

 v.
-Some dogs have entries in more than one stage. vi. these are good dogs, Brent.
+Some dogs have entries in more than one stage.

+vi. these are good dogs, Brent.
 And that's why they should not have a rating of 0, rather a rating of 10 seems more logical.
-I will assume that is a typo. vii. there are some decimal dog ratings which need to be extracted. viii. dropping all needless columns in the dataset. ix. remove all needless rows from, the master table .
+I will assume that is a typo.

+vii. there are some decimal dog ratings which need to be extracted.

+viii. dropping all needless columns in the dataset.

+ix. remove all needless rows from, the master table .
 This coincides with tidiness issue one.
 I changed all NaN values in the dog age columns to empty ones and went on to concatenate them.

 - ## Summary of Findings